Phil-March/geo_cumulant_tool/README.md

 - **Parallel and Sequential Execution**: Both the search pairing algorithm and cumulant computation can be executed in parallel or sequentially, providing flexibility based on your computational needs.
 - **Cumulant Maps Visualization**: Visualize third and fourth-order cumulant maps for insightful geostatistical analysis.

+## Theory

+This section provides an overview of the theoretical concepts underlying the Geostatistical Computation Cumulant Tool, specifically focusing on the Search Pair Algorithm and Cumulant Computation.

+### Search Pair Algorithm

+The **Search Pair Algorithm** is a critical component of the tool, designed to efficiently identify and pair data points based on spatial relationships.
+In geostatistical analysis, the accurate pairing of data points is essential for the computation of cumulants, as it directly affects the statistical properties of the resulting models.

+#### Key Aspects of the Search Pair Algorithm:

+- **Efficiency**: The algorithm is optimized for both sequential and parallel execution, making it capable of handling large

+### Cumulant Computation

 ## Requirements

 ### Software Installation